Stand out from the competition with a combined degree

 This module will:

-Your second year will consist of six core modules spread across the Department of Mathematics and Department of Economics and Related Studies.
+Your second year will consist of core modules spread across the Department of Mathematics and Department of Economics and Related Studies.
 We emphasise consolidating quantitative and analytical skills, while still studying core concepts.

 In the final year, you will learn methods of quantitative finance.
 You'll use techniques to model and forecast interest rates and stock prices.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff, and in line with Department/School academic planning.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.